Updated: 30th June 2021

 3. Loading your card account

-d) If a Customer has not completed full CDD within 12 months from application date, the Card Account and Modulr Account may be terminated.
+- If you have not completed full CDD within 12 months from application date, the Card Account and Modulr Account may be immediately suspended and/or terminated at our full discretion.
 We will communicate with you throughout the 12 months to remind you of your requirement to complete full CDD.

-g) A load fee may apply for certain load methods (please see the Package, Fees and Limits Section 13 below).
-How we will use your personal data
+- A load fee may apply for certain load methods (please see the Package, Fees and Limits Section 13 below).

 4. Using your card